JCO-Digital/rekai-wordpress-dist/readme.txt

 1. Install the plugin using the Plugins menu in WordPress.
 Alternatively, you can upload the plugin files manually.
 2. Activate the plugin in the Plugins menu in WordPress.
-3. Configure your Rek.ai project ID and Secret Key in the Rek.ai WordPress settings.
+3. Configure your Rek.ai script key in the Rek.ai WordPress settings.
 4. Enable the features you want to use in the Rek.ai WordPress settings.
 5. Use the provided Gutenberg blocks.